Grassroots sport in Leeds has received a huge boost with the unveiling of the Bodington Football Hub, a new facility for the community of Leeds.

 Robert Sullivan, Chief Executive of the Football Foundation, added: “This is a brilliant example of how investment from our partners, the Premier League, The FA, Government and Sport England improves grassroots facilities across the country.”

-For more information, please email the Press Office at firstname.lastname@example.org
+For more information, please contact the Press Office at the University of Leeds by email on firstname.lastname@example.org.